How Does One Choose a Reliable Roofer?

 How to Prevent Ice Dams or Ice Back Ups

 - Additional Insulation in your attic space can help slow down the quick release of hot air through the attic and slow down the melting process.

-- Installing ICE GUARD as underlayment along gutter lines, valleys and penetrations can also help.
+- Installing ICE GUARD as underlay along gutter lines, valleys and penetrations can also help.
 Ice Guard is a petroleum based product that has a sticky backing that adheres to the roof deck.
 When nails penetrate this material as the roof is applied, the ice guard self-seals itself around the nails, making it water-proof.